Kernel Data Recovery Blog

 1. The Administrator account must have additional permissions like Organization Management Role, Records Management Role, and Recipient Management.

-2. The Microsoft Exchange Transport Log Search service must be active in order to search the message tracking logs.
+2. The Microsoft Exchange Transport Log Search service must be active to search the message tracking logs.
 You cannot run delivery reports or check the message tracking logs if you disable or terminate this service.
 However, disabling this service has no impact on Exchange’s other functions.

 3. The Get-MessageTrackingLog cmdlet cannot be used to search the message tracking log files copied from another Exchange server.
 Additionally, if you manually save an existing message tracking log file, the query logic that Exchange uses to search the message tracking logs is broken due to the change in the file’s date-time stamp.